 If you want to produce a high quality software, you also need enough experienced people in the trenches that are not merely delegating the orders from the ivory tower.
 How many times have you encountered a big ball of complicated code that could be drastically simplified if only the developers knew their development environment better?
 There is more than one way to skin a cat, but some approaches are just better than others.

 But, wait!
 How do you know what works and what doesn’t?
 Well, you sort of have to build the intuition and the only way to build it is by programming a lot.
-You can’t really learn that by reading random articles like this one, since you have to get your hands dirty before you internalize the lessons that you have read about.
+You can’t really learn that by reading random articles, since you have to get your hands dirty before you internalize the lessons that you have read about.

 The boring tasks will be often presented as a challenge to prove yourself, but most of the time you are really just sweeping the floor; someone has to, and the newcomer is usually the most appropriate person for that. ↩︎